Harinee2501/Weather_whirl/README.md

 React Icons: Enhances UI aesthetics with weather-related icons.

+-> Backend Framework

+Node.js

 -> Dynamic Media Handling

 Weather-themed video collection (e.g., sunny, rainy, snowy).

 Backgrounds updated dynamically using React's useEffect for smooth transitions.

+## Challenges Faced:

+Finding the Right API:
+One of the major challenges was selecting a weather API that provided the most accurate and reliable results.
+After evaluating several options, I settled on APIs like OpenWeatherMap and VisualCrossing, which provided comprehensive weather data.
+Ensuring data accuracy was crucial to deliver reliable forecasts to users.

 ## 🔮 Future Scope